krishnasagar14/street_parking/README.md

 # Street Parking Spot Reservation

-This repository is for street spot parking reservation service to enable vehicle owners (portal owners) reserve street parking spot.
+This repository is for street spot parking reservation service to enable vehicle owners (portal users) reserve street parking spot.
 It serves for a portal via REST API which includes:

 1. User services -